michelou/dotty-examples/BUILD.md

 dotty\project\scripts\genDocs.bat
 </pre>

-We also define a virtual drive **`V:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"](https://support.microsoft.com/en-gb/help/830473/command-prompt-cmd-exe-command-line-string-limitation) from Microsoft Support).
+We also define a virtual drive **`W:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"](https://support.microsoft.com/en-gb/help/830473/command-prompt-cmd-exe-command-line-string-limitation) from Microsoft Support).

 > **:mag_right:** We use the Windows external command [**`subst`**](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/subst) to create virtual drives; for instance:
 >
 > <pre style="font-size:80%;">
-> <b>&gt; subst V: %USERPROFILE%\workspace\dotty</b>
+> <b>&gt; subst V: %USERPROFILE%\workspace\dotty-examples</b>
 > </pre>

 In the next section we give a brief description of the batch files present in those directories.